 Laura and a group of colleagues began to research constructive communication patterns and the dynamics of polarization, launching a new research initiative called the Public Conversations Project of the Family Institute of Cambridge.

-In their initial set of experimental dialogues, they explored the highly polarizing issue of abortion, bringing together pro-life and pro-choice advocates.
+In their early experimental dialogues, these co-founders convened dozens of dialogues around issue of abortion, bringing together pro-life and pro-choice advocates.
 Could people who disagree on this topic have robust, nuanced discussions?
 Could they reduce stereotypes and build relationships?

 Through iterative design and extensive research, these founding leaders innovated a dialogue approach that leads to deeper, more open, more civil conversations about divisive issues—an approach that combines elements of family therapy, neuroscience, and mediation, as well as real-world research results.
 They called their model Reflective Structured Dialogue.

 Then, on December 30, 1994, John Salvi entered two women’s health clinics in Brookline, MA, with a gun.
 He opened fire, murdering two people.
 When the public called for something to be done to address the violence, Laura Chasin, along with her colleagues, launched and co-facilitated a multi-year, confidential dialogue between pro-choice and pro-life leaders in the Greater Boston area.